CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{</tabs>}}

-## Create Multiple Rules for a TCA Event
+## Create Multiple Rules for a Single Event

 You may want to create more than one rule per event.
 For example, you might want to: